nofitnessforpurpose/OPL-1-Wire/README.md

 The current iteration supports 1-Wire standard mode only.

 Where no Top Slot ROM is used for the 1-Wire code base, code accessing the Top Slot must reside on the internal A: storage location.
-As power and data for the 1-Wire network is sourced from the Top-Slot thus internal data basu, a 1-Wire transaction sequence must complete before accessing B: or C: storage locations.
+As power and data for the 1-Wire network is sourced from the Top-Slot and uses the internal data bus, a 1-Wire transaction sequence must complete before accessing B: or C: storage locations. i.e. Calling POF:, or equivalent  to terminate Top Slot use.

 <BR>

 ## Considerations
-External interfaces using power are limited to 30 mA maximum and should consider the power drain on Organiser II devices using limited battery power.
+External interfaces using power are limited to 30 mA maximum and should consider the power drain on Organiser II devices limited battery power.

 <BR>